mrjhonyvidal/mrjhonyvidal.github.io/_drafts/2017-06-06-Building-a-test-driven-rest-subscription-api.md

 The API will implement different Payment Gateways like (Stripe, PagSeguro/Brazil), it contains User Authentication and Registration using OAuth - JWT protocol for security.

-The code source and how to test can be found in [GitHub]('https://www.github.com/elephwebb/test-driven-subscription-api').
+The code source and online API can be found in [GitHub]('https://www.github.com/elephwebb/test-driven-subscription-api').

 ## Quick Summary ##